Policy Enforcement

 # Implementing Stage 3: Compliance

-In this stage, we want to enforce our Cluster-wide Policies and Scoped policies
+In this stage, we want to enforce our Cluster-wide Policies AND Scoped policies

 Optionally, we can enable the Insights CI script to fail pipelines where Cluster-wide Policy issues are present.